0/SpanishAcquisition/docs/user/gui/config/pulse_program_config.rst

 .. warning::
    Setting the sampling rate too low will produce waveforms which are not faithful to the pulse program, since there is not enough resolution to create the desired shapes.
 On the other hand, setting the sampling rate too high will produce waveforms that have very many points, causing severe slowdowns.

    A good rule of thumb is to keep the waveforms to within one million points.
-This provides a maximum total duration of 1 ms at a resolution of 1 GHz.
+This provides a maximum total duration of 1 ms per waveform at a resolution of 1 GHz.